 Main ingredients and substitutions

-Smooth almond butter adds richness to the cookies and acts as a binder in this recipe.
+Smooth almond butter adds richness to these cookies and acts as a binder in this recipe.
 You can substitute any type of unsweetened nut butter or seed butter you prefer.

 These cookies are sweetened with maple syrup.
 You can substitute agave nectar if you prefer.